Moshkopp/ThorCNC/README.md

 ## Architecture

 ThorCNC connects directly to LinuxCNC via the official Python bindings (`linuxcnc.stat`, `linuxcnc.command`, `linuxcnc.ini`) without any intermediate framework.
 A `QTimer`-based poller detects state changes and emits Qt signals, keeping the UI fully decoupled from the polling logic.

+The backplot uses a `GLViewWidget` subclass (`_ThorGLView`) to implement custom mouse behaviour, and exposes a `toolbar_layout()` API so the main window can inject buttons directly into the widget — avoiding Qt's OpenGL context destruction that occurs when re-parenting a `QOpenGLWidget`.

 ---